ansible/ansible-documentation/CONTRIBUTING.md

-For other more complex changes—especially those that involve the docs build scripts or other tooling code—it may be desirable to preserve the full commit history to keep logical changes separated and avoid clobbering useful metadata so the git history remains useful in the future.
+For other more complex changes—especially those that involve the docs build scripts or other tooling code—it may be desirable to preserve the full commit history to keep logical changes separated and avoid clobbering useful metadata so the Git history remains useful in the future.
 The maintainer who merges the PR can select the merge mode through the dropdown menu next to the green merge button.
 Generally, maintainers should apply PRs using `Squash and merge`.